-New York judge unseals guilty pleas in Dewey law firm fraud
+New York Judge unseals guilty pleas in Dewey law firm fraud

 The firm's lenders included JPMorgan Chase & Co, Citigroup Inc's private banking unit, Bank of America Corp and HSBC Holdings Plc.
 Dewey & LeBoeuf also had a $150 million bond offering in 2010.

-The court records offer detailed admissions of wrongdoing but hazy accounts of the direct evidence prosecutors have against the three executives and Zachary Warren, 29, a lower-level employee also charged in the case.
+The court records offer detailed admissions of wrongdoing but hazy accounts of the direct evidence prosecutors have against the executive trio and Zachary Warren, 29, a lower level employee also charged in the case.

 Thomas Mullikin, 53, the controller, said he had only infrequent contact with Sanders, "even less" frequent with DiCarmine, and no contact with Davis.